-The building at 130 West 57th Street fills its midblock site so that only the front elevation is visible.
-It rises fourteen stories (seven double stories) to a wide, overhanging iron cornice supported by paired, curved, metal brackets.
-The structure is five bays wide, symmetrically arranged, with metal-framed windows, and continuous brick piers between each bay.
+The building at 140 West 57^{th} Street fills its midblock site so that only the front elevation is visible.
+It is fourteen stories (seven double) high and five bays wide, symmetrically arranged, with metal-framed windows, and continuous brick piers between each bay.
 The twostory base is separated from the upper floors by a broad, terra-cotta cornice.